prometheus/prometheus/docs/migration.md

       summary: High frontend request latency
 ```

-To help with the change, the `promtool` tool has a mode to automate the rules conversion.
+To help with the change, the `promtool` tool has a mode to automate the rules' conversion.
 Given a `.rules` file, it will output a `.rules.yml` file in the
 new format.
 For example:

 ```